Red Wine Vinegar Dressing

 Simple and classic, this Red Wine Vinaigrette recipe is tasty and versatile.
-It’s as easy measuring your ingredients and giving them a shake.
-Then you have a homemade red wine vinegar salad dressing without all the preservatives to use for salads and more.
+It’s as easy as measuring your ingredients and giving them a shake.
+Then you have a homemade red wine vinegar salad dressing with fresh and tangy flavors to use for salads, marinades, and more.

 From the classic Cobb Salad to an Italian Antipasto Salad, red wine vinaigrette is one of the most common types of salad dressing.
 It’s the perfect combination of tangy and sweet that truly enhances pretty much any salad, whether you are going super savory with meats and cheeses on your lettuce, fresh and fruity with strawberries or watermelon over your greens, light and veggie-packed for a simple garden salad.